faroit/slides-paristech23/slides.md

 url: https://www.youtube-nocookie.com/embed/O19u51JSoQI
 ---

+---

 # Conclusion

 - Deep learning just got us to the point where we can start to solve the problem
-- Music separation is solved for some kind of music and some applications
+- Music separation sufficiently solved for some applications and sources
+  - ... but remains a hard problem for many other issues
-- Music generation is still a hard problem, and requires source separation for training
+- Music (stem) generation is still a hard problem, and requires source separation for training
-- To actually solve the task, we must define success criteria choose the appropriate metrics for the use case, and — if not available—curate suitable datasets.
+- To actually solve the task, we must choose the appropriate metrics for the use case, and — if not available—curate suitable datasets.

+---